-19 What information must the disclosure document contain?
+20 What information is the disclosure document required or advised to contain?

-In accordance with the provisions of the regulations of the IPL, the following technical, economic and financial information must be provided through the submission of the disclosure document:
+According to the regulations of the IPL, the disclosure document must contain the following technical, financial and economic information regarding the franchisor:

-- name, corporate name or business name, domicile and nationality of the franchisor; - description of the franchise; - seniority of the original main franchisor and, if applicable, of the master franchisee of the business subject matter of the franchise; - · intellectual property rights involved in the franchise; - amounts and concepts of payments that the franchisee must make to the franchisor; - types of technical assistance and services that the franchisor must provide to the franchisee; - definition of the geographical area in which the business exploiting the franchise operates;

-- rights or restrictions to grant sub-franchises to third parties and, if applicable, the requisites the franchisee must fulfil to grant sub-franchises; - obligations of the franchisee with respect to the confidential information provided by the franchisor; and - in general, the obligations and rights of the franchisee arising from the execution of the franchise agreement.
+- the name, corporate name or business name, domicile and nationality of the franchisor; - description of the franchise; - the seniority of the original main franchisor and, if applicable, of the master franchisee of the business subject matter of the franchise; - any intellectual property rights involved in the franchise; - the amounts and concepts of payments that the franchisee must make to the franchisor; - the types of technical assistance and services that the franchisor must provide to the franchisee; - a definition of the geographical area in which the business exploiting the franchise operates; - the rights or restrictions to grant sub-franchises to third parties and, if applicable, the requisites the franchisee must fulfil to grant sub-franchises; - the obligations of the franchisee with respect to the confidential information provided by the franchisor; and - in general, the obligations and rights of the franchisee arising from the execution of the franchise agreement.